Submit your Qs and win signed swag from Sunshine Girl's Paige McKenzie!

 + Part 4: Finding your niche

 Peep the video from Paige below, then pull out those notebooks and get started.
+Plus, scroll down for your chance to win a fab prize!

 Every girl knows that to be successful, you have to be yourself.
 But, uh, what does that actully mean?
 In terms of your writing, it means staying true to your voice and making the characters feel relatable and like real people.
 It's why Paige considers herself and Sunshine to be basically the same person (except, she notes, Sunshine is way cooler and taller).